wooo0214/MyTools/AI + CloudComputing/aboutAI.md

 Logistic regression is a supervised machine learning algorithm that accomplishes binary classification tasks by predicting the probability of an outcome, event, or observation.
 The model delivers a binary or dichotomous outcome limited to two possible outcomes: yes/no, 0/1, or true/false.

+### Loss functions

+> human model, the model we want to figure out using ML. x<sub>i</sub> is the human predicts and it equals either 1 or 0.
+ML model. y<sub>i</sub> is the machine model predicts of the probability, which ranges from 0 ~ 1.

+- Least square method
+    min of (x<sub>i</sub> - y<sub>i</sub>)<sup>2</sup>

+- Max likelihood estimation
+    use log function to convert * to +
+- Cross entropy
+    - use entropy (information entropy) to discribe the complexity of a model.
+    - the smaller of difference between models entropies, the better for a machine model can be.

+### Metrics

+Accuracy, precision, recall, f1
+ROC, AUC
+business metrics